olgeni/elib_gd/README.md

 elib_gd
 =======

-An Erlang interface to GD
+A simple Erlang interface to GD (developed and tested on FreeBSD).

+More will follow :)